AdamT20054/GasWatch/README.md

      ```sh
      npm install
      ```
      A new file called `package-lock.json` should appear after NPM has installed the packages it needs.
+If you get an error, make sure you are in the right directory (The same directory as the package.json)

  3. Get a bot token by creating an application at https://discord.com/developers/applications